Ultimate Guide to Real Estate Website Conversion Marketing

 1. AI-driven chatbots

-When businesses hear or think about the word ‘chatbot’, they immediately think about AI-driven chatbots, where a bot can answer any question.
-AI chatbots are, at time of writing, far from being actually intelligent as they require a lot of manual training.
+When businesses hear or think about the word ‘AI’, they immediately think about AI-driven chatbots, where a bot can answer any question.
+And it's true, AI chatbots can be trained on your company's knowledge base to provide intelligent and informative answers to customer questions, 24/7.

-AI chatbots sound nice (and fancy!), but often have a detrimental impact on conversion.
-At Serviceform we built AI-driven chatbots for dozens of real estate companies as a pilot and saw queries that had nothing to do with the respective business – or with real estate in general.
+Just within a span of 2 years they've had a great impact on customer service.
+At Serviceform we built AI-driven chatbots for dozens of real estate companies as a pilot and saw them answer customer queries with respective business – or with real estate in general.

 2. Pre-built ‘click’ chatbots

-After giving up on AI-driven chatbots for real estate, we started focusing on click-driven chatbots and saw real success.
+Before testing on AI-driven chatbots for real estate, we were focused on click-driven chatbots and saw real success.
 Through to today, our team has now built over 200 chatbots and with a customer satisfaction rate of 99.4%.

 The type of lead generation with click-driven chatbots, to say, just works.